hdgarrood/purescript-numeric-hierarchy-guide/complex-numbers.rst

 .. math::
   (a+0i)(c+di) = (ac + 0d) + (ad + 0c)i = (ac) + (ad)i

-Establishing that :math:`\mathbb{C}` is a (commutative) ring with respect to these addition and multiplication operations is a little tedious, so I won't set it as an 'official' exercise, but you may find it worth doing anyway.
+Establishing that :math:`\mathbb{C}` is a ring (in fact, a commutative ring) with respect to these addition and multiplication operations is a little tedious, so I won't set it as an 'official' exercise, but you may find it worth doing anyway.

-However, establishing that :math:`\mathbb{C}` is a field given that it is a commutative ring — that is, showing that all nonzero elements have multiplicative inverses — is more interesting.
+However, establishing that :math:`\mathbb{C}` is a field — in particular, showing that all nonzero elements have multiplicative inverses — is more interesting.

-To find the multiplicative inverse of an arbitrary complex number, we use an operation called **conjugation**.
-The **conjugate** of a complex number is obtained by negating the imaginary part, i.e. the conjugate of :math:`a + bi` is :math:`a - bi`.
+To find the multiplicative inverse of an arbitrary complex number, we use an operation called *conjugation*.
+The *conjugate* of a complex number is obtained by negating the imaginary part, i.e. the conjugate of :math:`a + bi` is :math:`a - bi`.
 The first thing to notice is that multiplying a complex number by its conjugate always yields a real number:

 .. math::
   (a + bi)(a - bi)